RychkovIurii/inception/wordpress.md

-# Step : WordPress Service — Dockerfile and Setup
+# Step: WordPress Service — Dockerfile and Setup

 This step explains how to set up the WordPress container using Alpine and PHP-FPM (no nginx inside).